SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-test-driven-react-tutorial.html.markdown

 [Make sure to check out the original source code on github if anything was unclear.](https://github.com/SpencerCDixon/react-testing-starter-kit)

 ### Conclusion
-We have no set up a solid testing environment that can grow and evolve to your project specific needs.
-In the next blog post I will spend more time going over specific testing scenarios and how to test Redux.
+We have now set up a solid testing environment that can grow and evolve to your projects specific needs.
+In the next blog post I will spend more time going over specific testing scenarios and how to test Redux, my preferred flux implementation.

 I've only been programming in React for a few months but I'm already in love.
 I hope this tutorial has helped you to get a deeper understanding of some React